Zilliqa/ZIP/zips/zip-14.md

 These are important points to consider:

 **Round 1:**
-- Round 1 of consensus also called preprep phase will run consensus on microblock/finalblock with txnhashes only.
+- Round 1 of consensus also known as the `pre-prepare` phase will run consensus on microblock/finalblock with a set of transaction hashes.
+This phase is for the committee to agree on the set of transactions to process.
-- Leader starts actual transaction processing after sending out preprep announcement ( mb/fb with txnhashes only).
+- Leader starts transaction execution after sending out `pre-prepare` announcement ( mb/fb with transaction hashes only).
-- Backups starts actual transaction processing after sending out commit for preprep phase.
+- Backups start transaction execution after sending out commit to the leader for `pre-prepare` phase.
-- However, if there is commit failure ( ex. due to missing txns), it will fetch the missing ones from leader and rerun preprep phase (round-1) of consensus.
+- However, if there is commit failure ( ex. due to missing transaction), the backup will fetch the missing transactions from leader and rerun the `pre-prepare` phase (round-1) of consensus.
 - For any other commit failure, please refer the new flow.

 **Round 2:**
-- Leader after processing all transaction or after timeout is hit, sends collective sig  + mb/fb with processed transactions to all backups.
+- Leader after executing all transaction or after timeout is hit, sends collective sig  + mb/fb with processed transactions to all backups.
 - Backup is expected to complete processing of transaction locally that were proposed in preprep phase by now.
 - Backup validates and send final commit.
 - However, if there is commit failure, it will move to ERROR state and proceed as earlier design.